 As the project develops, the municipality must inform the Department of any major changes in the cost of the project (in excess of 10%), so that the Department can allocate sufficient funding to the project.
 Failure to notify the Department of increases in the cost of a project may result in the State not participating in any costs beyond the amount of the original Commitment to Fund.
 Once the final design, rights-of-way acquisition, utility coordination, permits, and public hearing are completed, the municipality is ready to submit the Supplemental Application.
+The Supplemental Application must be filed within 270 days from the Commitment to Fund date, unless an extension of that deadline is requested.
+To request an extension, the municipal official overseeing the project must send a letter to the Administrator of the Local Bridge Program, requesting an extension of time to submit the Supplemental Application, giving the revised project schedule and an update of estimated costs.

 The individual responsible for the project's design must be a professional engineer licensed in Connecticut, and must sign and seal the plans and specifications.
 Design criteria should be consistent with the Standard Specifications for Highway Bridges of the American Association of State Highway and Transportation Officials (AASHTO), the ConnDOT Bridge Manual, and the ConnDOT Highway Design Manual.
 The guidelines have considerable flexibility built into them, and also have provisions for deviating from standards when conditions warrant.
 Additional consideration should be given to remaining fatigue life, hydraulic analysis, and scour susceptibility.

 If the municipality deviates from the AASHTO or Highway Design Manual guidelines, it must consider and document all of the factors listed in CGS Section 13a-86a (formerly Public Act 97-214 - see Appendix 3).
 This documentation should be retained in the project's file, and need not be submitted to the Department unless Federal funds are involved.
 For projects with Federal funding, the designer will be required to comply with all ConnDOT standards where possible; any deviations from the AASHTO or ConnDOT design guidelines must be approved by the Department.
 A life expectancy of at least 20 years after construction completion will be required for all projects.
-HS-20 load capacity must be achieved on the structure, unless a municipality opts for a lesser load limit for a rehabilitation project.
-In all cases, a minimum load capacity of 12 tons must be obtained.
+HS-20 load capacity must be achieved on the structure, except that in the case of a rehabilitation project, a municipality may opt for a lesser load limit.
+In all cases, a minimum load capacity of at least 12 tons must be obtained.
 Designs must also consider fatigue on existing structural elements in accordance with the AASHTO Guidelines for Fatigue Evaluation of Bridges.
 Guide railing of a safe and responsible design will be required at the leading ends to bridges.
 Consideration should be given to upgrading the bridge railings to current AASHTO standards.